 There are three types of cancer screening for adults in England, breast, bowel and cervical.
 Taking advantage of regular cancer screening programmes available to you can significantly improve the chances of catching any cancers in their early, and therefore more easily treatable, stages.

 Bowel cancer screening is offered to men and women aged 60 to 74 years.
-A home testing kit called FOB test is sent every two years.
-The test is used to check for the presence of blood in a stool sample, which could be an early sign of bowel cancer.
-As long as you’re registered with a GP and your GP has your home address, you should automatically be sent the home test kit by post.
+A home testing kit called Faecal Immunochemical Test (FIT) is sent every two years.
+The test is used to check for blood in a stool sample, which could be an early sign of bowel cancer.
+As long as you’re registered with a GP and they have your home address, you should automatically be sent the home test kit by post.
 People aged 75 and older can still be screened for bowel cancer.
-They can request a FOB screening kit by calling the freephone helpline on 0800 707 60 60.
+They can request a FIT screening kit by calling the freephone helpline on 0800 707 60 60.

 Cervical screening (smear test) is offered to women aged 25 to 64 years to check the health of cells in the cervix.
 Detecting and removing abnormal cervical cells can prevent cervical cancer.
-Screening is offered every three years to women between the ages of 26 and 49 years, and every five years to those between the ages of 50 and 64.
-You will receive an invitation from your GP practice to book in for an appointment.
-Alternatively, you can book an appointment at your local sexual health clinic.
+Screening is offered every three years to women between the ages of 25 and 49 years, and every five years to those between the ages of 50 and 64.
+You will receive an invitation to book in for an appointment at your GP practice.
+You may also be able to book an appointment at your local sexual health clinic.
 Appointments should be booked before or after your period.